A series of articles in the Daily Mail accuse various universities, including UCL, of using wealth screening companies to target alumni for donations.

 The Development and Alumni Relations Office (DARO) at UCL admitted they had used wealth screening firms in the past to target alumni with a history of donations to human rights organisations when they were raising money for the Centre for Access to Justice.

 This practice is legal if people whose data is shared are made aware of it.
-UCL claims that they updated their privacy notice and emailed all alumni for whom they have contact details when they began using wealth screening.
+UCL claims that they updated their privacy notice and emailed all alumni for whom they have contact details when they began using wealth screening for fundraising.

 The Mail used the personal experience of a UCL alumna and Mail journalist who had been contacted by the asking for money in 2013.